seazth/markdown-test/README.md

 python3 ./utils/jsonl-validator.py result.jsonl
 ```
 ## Optimization
 I tried to optimize the library by using threads.
-It serves as a point of concept and as of now it doesn't reduce the execution time.
-The logic behind this optimization is too divide the CSV file by the number of threads available.
-So each threads is affected a small portion of the CSV file.
-For example, if I have 4 threads and 400 lines in the CSV then each threads will convert 100 lines.
+It’s just a point of concept and as of now it doesn't reduce the execution time.
+The logic behind this optimization is to divide the CSV file by the number of threads available.
+So each thread is affected a small portion of the CSV file.
+For example, if I have 4 threads and 400 lines in the CSV then each thread will convert 100 lines.
+The threaded library was compiled with
 The threaded library was compiled with :
 ```
 g++ converter_thread.cpp -o challenge-cpp-thread -lpthread
 ```
-For reference there is a benchmark with the execution time for the non-threaded C++ version :
+For reference here is a benchmark with the execution time for the non-threaded C++ version :
 ```
 real 	0m8,472s
 user 	0m4,967s
 sys  	0m1,472s
 ```
-And for the threaded version :
+And the threaded version :
 ```
 real	0m9,590s
 user	0m11,974s